lliendo/Radar/README.rst

 Supported platforms
 -------------------

-Radar should run without any problems in any platform where the Python interpreter is supported.
+Radar should run without any problems as long as the Python interpreter on your platform is able to run.

 Development